pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 ## Features

+### Genera Operations

+#### File Handling
+* Complete separation between code and content
+	* No need to compile to build the site
+* Updates file catalog at run time
+	* Uses GitHub API to gather list of files and folders
+* Location of scripts is independent of files being cataloged and displayed
+	* Script may be run locally or from server
+* Data may be local and/or in any public GitHub repository
+	* Data does not have to be available via GitHub pages
+	* Uses [rawgit.com]( https://rawgit.com ) as a content delivery network (CDN)

-### Maintaining
+#### Maintaining

-* Build your web site pages with either HTML or Markdown
+* Build web site pages with either HTML or Markdown
+	* Uses [Showdown.js]( https://github.com/showdownjs/showdown ) to create HTML from Markdown on the fly
 * Edit pages on the fly using the GitHub editor
 * Edit locally using your favorite IDE/editor with full revision and contribution  control
+* Committing files to GitHub generates a new release of the site

-### Coding
+#### Coding
 * Entry level, plain-vanilla JavaScript
 * Only dependencies relate to content viewing
 	* Turning Markdown into HTML

-### File Handling
-* Updates file catalog at run time.
-	* Uses GitHub API to gather list of files and folders
-* Location of script is independent of files being catalogued and displayed
-	* Script runs locally or from server

-### Menus

-### Repo listings
+#### Repo listings
-* Every repo displayed in the viewer has its own parameters file
+* Every repo displayed in the viewer may have its own parameters file
 * The parameters files allows you to
 	* Set the branch, path, default file, tag line and more
 	* Define you own menu
 	* Update broken relative links to absolute links
+* The beginning of an API?

+### User Interaction

-### File Catalogs
+#### File Catalogs
 * Multiple available methods for displaying the catalog for files
 * Update catalog display type at run-time
 * Current types include